skerkour/kerkour.com/content/blog/bloom-un-google-open-source.md

 ### Contribuer / aider

-Je crois en un monde ou tout le monde peut contribuer.
-La mission de Bloom est d'améliorer
+Je crois en un monde ou tout le monde peut contribuer, pas seulement des experts en informatique.

  Bloom believes in a world where everyone can contribute.
 Our mission is to change all creative work from read-only to read-write.
 When everyone can contribute, users become contributors and we greatly increase the rate of human progress.